State of Michigan Visa Sponsorship Jobs USA

 What visa types does State of Michigan sponsor?

-State of Michigan sponsors permanent residency through the EB-2 and EB-3 Green Card categories, and supports international students through F-1 OPT, F-1 CPT, and J-1 exchange visitor programs.
+State of Michigan sponsors permanent residency through the EB-2 and EB-3 Green Card categories, and supports international students through F-1 OPT, F-1 CPT, and J-1 visa exchange visitor programs.
 This visa mix suggests the state is more likely to hire candidates already authorized to work temporarily, then support their path to permanent residency over time.

 Which departments or roles at State of Michigan are most likely to sponsor visas?